jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 being presented at the algebraic level.
 Subsequently, the spatial discretization via the finite difference method is shown for completeness.
-Finally, a commented PETSc implementation of the discretized reaction-diffusion equations is shown to concretely illustrate how the mathematical notation maps to code.
+Finally, a commented PETSc implementation of the discretized reaction-diffusion equation is shown to concretely illustrate how the mathematical notation maps to code.

 1. [The Governing Equation](#the-governing-equation)